 Currently, BIEN is on database version 3.4 (January 2017) as additional data are added and improvements are made.

-For an overview of the methods used to develop range models for the BIEN 3 database click here.
+- R BIEN – For multi species queries of all BIEN data.
+See also here for the R BIEN publication.
+For an overview of the methods used to develop range models for the BIEN 3 database click here